LibraryCarpentry/lc-python-intro/episodes/06-libraries.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Use `help` to learn about the contents of a library module.
+## Use `help` to learn about the contents of a library "module."

-- Works just like help for a function.
+The `help()` function can tell us more about a library, including more information about its functions and/or variables.
+Note that in the help documentation below the library is referred to as a "module."
+These terms are often used interchangeably.

 ```python
 help(string)